pingcap/docs-cn/tidb-lightning/tidb-lightning-faq.md

 3. Delete all tables and databases created on the TiDB cluster, if needed.

+4. Clean up the residual metadata.
+You need to clean up the metadata schema manually if either of the following conditions exist.

+    - For TiDB Lightning v5.1.x and v5.2.x versions, the `tidb-lightning-ctl` command does not clean up the metadata schema in the target cluster.
+You need to clean it up manually.
+    - If you have deleted the checkpoint files manually, you need to clean up the downstream metadata schema manually; otherwise, the correctness of subsequent imports might be affected.

+    Use the following command to clean up the metadata:

+    {{< copyable "sql" >}}

+    ```sql
+    DROP DATABASE IF EXISTS `lightning_metadata`;
+    ```

 ## Why does TiDB Lightning report the `could not find first pair, this shouldn't happen` error?

 This error occurs possibly because the number of files opened by TiDB Lightning exceeds the system limit when TiDB Lightning reads the sorted local files.
 In the Linux system, you can use the `ulimit -n` command to confirm whether the value of this system limit is too small.
 It is recommended that you adjust this value to `1000000` (`ulimit -n 1000000`) during the import.